Motoki0705/3D-Tennis-Lab/trained_models/player_analysis/README.md

 # Player Analysis Inference

-This directory packages two complementary loaders:
+This directory packages three complementary loaders:

 1. `rt_detr/rtdetr_loader.py` – person detection using an RT-DETR Lightning
    checkpoint.
 2. `vit_pose/vit_pose_loader.py` – downstream pose estimation with a
    ViT-Pose model pulled from the Hugging Face Hub.
+3. `dino_detr_pose/dino_detr_pose_loader.py` – direct end-to-end player pose
+   estimation with the DINOv3 + DETRPose model fine-tuned in this repository.

-Together they reproduce the detection + pose pipeline used for player analytics.
+Together they reproduce the detection + pose pipeline used for player analytics, and now also expose the single-stage DINO-DETR pose baseline.

 ## Prerequisites